isc-projects/kea/doc/guide/shell.rst

    $ kea-shell --host 192.0.2.1 --port 8001 --path kea ...

-Kea shell requires Python to to be installed on the system.
+The Kea shell requires Python to to be installed on the system.
 It has been tested with Python 2.7 and various versions of Python 3, up to 3.5.
 Since not every Kea deployment uses this feature and there are deployments that do not have Python, the Kea shell is not enabled by